GLOBAL MARKETS-Short-term rates pressured, dollar up on Fed minutes

 On Wall Street, stocks edged higher, recovering some of the day's earlier declines, while high-performing technology stocks added to recent losses amid an ongoing Washington standoff and a looming deadline to raise the U.S. debt ceiling.

-Short-dated U.S. Treasury bill yields were higher on increased concern over whether the government will raise the federal borrowing limit by an anticipated Oct.
+Short-dated U.S. Treasury bill yields were higher on increased concern whether the government will raise the federal borrowing limit by an anticipated Oct.
 17 deadline.

-Short-term repurchase markets - the plumbing of daily banking operations - saw overnight interest rates rise to their highest in five months on similar fears.
+Short-term repurchase markets - the plumbing of daily banking operations - saw overnight interest rates to their highest in five months on similar fears.

 "It's interesting that there would be such a heated debate, since it is painfully clear that the economy is still in such a fragile state that the Fed can't start the tapering process," said Todd Schoenberger, managing partner at LandColt Capital in New York.